speakeztech/mlir-tutorial/docs/tutorials/11-lowering-through-llvm.md

 You start with operations that carry semantic meaning (`poly.mul` means polynomial multiplication).
 You end with CPU instructions that move bytes and flip bits.
 Between these extremes lies a cascade of transformations, each stripping away one layer of abstraction.

-This tutorial follows that journey—honestly, including the false starts and trial-and-error that characterize real compiler development.
+This tutorial follows that journey, honestly, including the false starts and trial-and-error that characterize real compiler development.

 ### The Non-Linear Problem